 “Please, tell Mr. Nhan to prepare dinner for us, the CP.
 By the way, don’t forget to invite the platoon leaders.”

-At noon, Lieutenant Thuy, Aspirant Chieu, and his 2nd platoon from their ambush came back.
-The 1st Platoon of 1st Sergeant Tiet stayed until late in the afternoon; they would move to another location to set up the night ambush.
+At noon, Lieutenant Thuy, Aspirant Chieu, and his 2nd Platoon returned from their ambush.
+The 1st Platoon of 1st Sergeant Tiet stayed until late afternoon; they would move to another location to set up the night ambush.
 The 3rd Platoon was still stationed at the outpost.

-Lieutenant Nguyen Trọng Thuy graduated from the 27th class of Thu Duc Infantry School, This young man was easy-going, short, and had dark skin.
+Lieutenant Nguyen Trọng Thuy graduated from the 27th class of Thu Duc Infantry School.
+This young man was easy-going, short, and had dark skin.
 I picked him as my XO.
-First Sergeants Tiet and Tri led the 1st and 3rd platoons respectively.
-Aspirant Nhon had just been assigned to the company.
+First Sergeants Tiet and Tri led the 1st and 3rd Platoons, respectively.
+Aspirant Nhon had just been assigned to the Company.
 I let him go with Sergeant Tiet.
-The ARVN in these years had expanded and there were not enough officers to fill the ranks.
+The ARVN had expanded in these years, and there were not enough officers to fill the ranks.
 Even the strength only reached about 80% of the theoretical number designated by the book.
-Besides, we suffered a high rate of deserters.
+Besides, we suffered a high rate of desertion.
 The 5th ID territory was too close to Saigon.
-Soldiers could sneak out of the gate and hop on a motorbike and disappear.
+Soldiers could sneak out of the gate, hop on a motorbike, and disappear.

-The 4th Battalion under Captain Hien has been improved regarding to the deserter problem.
+The 4th Battalion under Captain Hien has been improved regarding the deserter problem.
 He was flexible in the policy by letting soldiers go on leave if their families came and signed a promissory note that they would convince the soldiers to return to the unit on time.
 He warned his officers to be concerned about the soldiers’ benefits.
-The S-5 officer, Lieutenant Mai Thanh Tong – a classmate of mine – worked twice harder than he did previously under other commanders.
+The S-5 officer, Lieutenant Mai Thanh Tong – a classmate of mine – worked twice as hard as he did previously under other commanders.

 We sat on the wooden boxes around the makeshift table as Corporal Nhan brought in the food.
 I poured the cognac into a mug and drank a small sip before passing it to others.
-The food my mother made was very tasty.
-It was the way we always did on the battlefield; we shared anything we had, and never kept to ourselves.
+The food my mother made was delicious.
+It was how we always did on the battlefield; we shared anything we had and never kept to ourselves.
 It was the most delicious meal we had had for months.

 “Tonight, Phan (my radioman) will share the bunker with Lieutenant Thuy,” I said, “Quy will hang another hammock in my bunker.”